abugher/git-automation/README.md

 *Don't make me think; do git stuff.*

-This command will pull any changes from upstream, then add, commit, and push any changes from your repo, including subprojects, in this repo and any subprojects, recursively, depth first.
+This command will pull any changes from upstream, then add, commit, and push any changes from this repo and any subprojects, recursively, depth first.

-It also runs git_tag_increment.
+It also runs *git_tag_increment*.

 **git_tag_increment [automatic|patch|minor|major]**